yigtkaya/KotlinNewsApp/README.md

 # KotlinNewsApp

-A kotlin News App using https://newsapi.org/ api.
+A kotlin News App using https://newsapi.org/ api.the design was inspired by this link https://dribbble.com/shots/20391043-News-App.

 # Components used in the app.